sbardua/docker-ssh-tunnel/README.md

         ./create-azure-vm.sh
         ```

-    4. Add public SSH keys of the local system you will be tunneling from to the authorize_keys on the server
+    4. Add public SSH keys of the local system you will be tunneling from to the authorized_keys on the server

     5. Run the start script